ciaran-matthew-dunne/navi/readme.md

 - `move-to <row> <col>`: moves the cursor to the specified row and column
 - `scroll-up <lines>`: scrolls the view up by the specified number of lines
 - `scroll-down <lines>`: scrolls the view down by the specified number of lines

+## Helpful notes from GPT

+- Please note that as the GPT model isn't trained on the Navi language specifically, its performance would depend on how closely the syntax and semantics of the Navi language resemble those of the natural languages and programming languages in the GPT model's training data.
+Hence, the model might not always provide perfect translations and would benefit from additional fine-tuning or example-based learning as implemented in this script.

+- It's important to note that `navi-SublimeText` is a SublimeText 4 (ST4) plugin, and ST4 uses Python 3.3 or 3.8 for its plugins.
+However, the Python version used by the GPT model in `navi.py` is Python 3.10.

+This is why the ST4 plugin communicates with the GPT-3 model via a Flask server, which is capable of running in Python 3.10, rather than calling the GPT model directly into the plugin.